bruceharris/twitter-stocks-sentiment/README.md

 twitter stocks sentiment
 =====

-this simple website takes a stock code and measures the number of positive vs negative comments about the stock on twitter over the past 24 hours.
+this simple website takes stock symbols and measures the number of positive vs negative comments on twitter in real time

 instructions